 By the time I emerged, the girls were nowhere to be seen.
 I proceeded to run up the stairs to the gate and ran into Valentine, one of the night staff.
-Usually when I’m in panic mode, the only thing that comes out of my mouth is English (Spanish on a good day).
-But this time, the words flew out effortlessly, thanks to the trusty French podcast I listened to daily while preparing the chimps’ breakfast.
+Usually, when I’m in panic mode, the only thing that comes out of my mouth is English (Spanish on a good day).
+But this time, the words flew out effortlessly (thanks to the trusty French podcast I listened to each morning while preparing the chimps’ breakfast.)

 Tu sens ca? il y a un feu!
 (Do you smell that?
 There’s a fire!)

 His eyes widened and he threw open the gate, taking off in a sprint.
-I paused long enough to celebrate my mastery of the French language, translating his urgent response and subsequent actions to: Yes, Natalie, I do smell a fire.
+I silently congratulated myself for my mastery of the French language, translating his urgent response and subsequent actions to, Yes, Natalie, I do smell a fire.
 We should go immediately and put it out!

 And with that, I was off to save Lwiro from its fiery fate.

-Everything up to this point seemed completely logical; there was a fire and we were running towards it to put it out… until the moment we arrived at the fire, Valentine stops abruptly, takes a sharp turn to the left and leaps into the forest.
-So I did what any insane ‘white woman in the heart of Africa’ would do.
+Everything up to this point seemed completely logical- there was a fire and we were running toward it to put it out.
+But when we got to the fire, Valentine stopped abruptly, took a sharp turn to the left and lept into the forest.
+So I did what any insane woman in the heart of Africa would do.